-1. Each Party shall ensure that its laws, regulations, procedures, and administrative rulings of general application respecting a matter covered by this Agreement are promptly published or otherwise made available in such a manner as to enable interested persons and the other Party to become acquainted with them.

-- 2. To the extent possible, each Party shall: - (a) make available to interested persons and the other Party information regarding any measure referred to in paragraph 1 that it proposes to adopt; and - (b) provide interested persons and the other Party a reasonable opportunity to comment on that proposed measure.

-3. Upon request by a Party, the other Party shall provide information on a measure that may have an impact on a covered investment.
+- 1. Each Party shall ensure that its laws, regulations, procedures, and administrative rulings of general application respecting a matter covered by this Agreement are promptly published or otherwise made available in such a manner as to enable interested persons and the other Party to become acquainted with them. - 2.
+To the extent possible, each Party shall: - a. publish in advance any measure referred to in paragraph 1 that it proposes to adopt; and - b. provide interested persons and the other Party a reasonable opportunity to comment on that proposed measure. - 3.
+Upon request by a Party, the other Party shall provide information on a measure that may have an impact on a covered investment.